giantswarm/k8s-audit-metrics/README.md

 ##### authorization failures

 Each entry in the audit log has information about authorization status and we expose that information in the metrics - `authorization_decision` tells you whether or not a request was authorized and `authorization_decision_reason` tells you why.
-The following query gives you the count of all requests that got denied:
+The following query gives you the count of all requests that got forbidden:
 ```
 count({authorization_decision="forbid"})
 ```